Some info has been automatically translated. Show original language

 Flat

-MarAdentro Penthouse · Sea and beach views 10 minutes away
+MarAdentro Penthouse · Ocean and beach views 10′

-Enjoy an unforgettable holiday at Ático MarAdentro, an elegant retreat with a large terrace and views of the sea, the Alcazaba and the city of Almería.
-Just a ten-minute walk from the beach, where you can soak up the sun and the Mediterranean, and five minutes from the historic quarter.
-Located in a vibrant neighbourhood with bars, shops, and restaurants, it offers the perfect balance between the energy of the city and the tranquillity of the tenth floor to unwind and enjoy.
+Experience an unforgettable vacation at Ático MarAdentro, an elegant retreat with a large terrace and views of the sea, the Alcazaba and the city of Almería.
+Just a 10-minute walk from the beach, where you can enjoy the sun and the Mediterranean, and 5 minutes from the historic center.
+Located in a vibrant neighborhood with bars, shops and restaurants, it offers the perfect balance between the energy of the city and the tranquility of the tenth floor to disconnect and enjoy.

 Guest favourite